 Disadvantages of Retained Earnings as an Internal Source of Finance

-There is practically no disadvantage to generating or using retained earnings for financing the investments of the business.
-Assuming that the funds generated internally are not free as they are the funds belonging to the shareholders and cost of these funds is equal to the cost of equity.
-There is only one alternative which can be explored i.e. debt financing.
-The purpose of exploring the option is to think on two points.
+There is practically no disadvantage in generating or using retained earnings for financing the investments of the business.
+Assuming that the funds generated internally are not free as they are the funds belonging to the shareholders and the cost of these funds is equal to the cost of equity.
+There is only one alternative which can be explored i.e. debt financing sources.
+The purpose of exploring the option leads to thinking about two points.
 One, financial leverage that can be gained by introducing debt financing.
 Second, if the leverage is possible and practical, dividend decision regarding using the retained earnings to pay dividends to shareholders can be explored.

 Sale of Assets